 Empty your Contents and Set up a Temporary Kitchen.

-You may be without a kitchen for approximately a week ( a little longer with Caesarstone and similar benchtops) so having somewhere to prepare food and most importantly, coffee, is a great idea.
+You may be without a kitchen for approximately a week, so having somewhere to prepare food and most importantly, coffee, is a great idea.

 Use your laundry area or dust off the BBQ apron.
 Better still it can time to collect those rain-checks for dinners owed!

 It can be so liberating to empty the contents of your existing kitchen and you can use this opportunity to clear out some of those items you haven’t used for years.
 Savers will love your donations!

 Your kitchen contents need to be completely empty for removal.

 The fridge is a heavy appliance, so don’t move it, just leave it for the installers to move.

 Make space for trades to work.